Graded filtrations and ideals of reduction number two: Introduction

-Theorem \ref{thm2} provides a complete answer to the problem discussed in \cite{K} and improves its main result (see \cite[Theorem 3.3]{K}).
-As surprisingly, it is known that the converse inequality $\ell_A(A/I)\le \rme_0(I) - \rme_1(I) + \rme_2(I)$ holds if $I$ is either integrally closed or Ratliff--Rush closed of height two (\cite{S2, I}).
-Hence, Theorem \ref{thm2} also provides a deeper understanding of a result of Corso-Polini-Rossi (\cite[Theorem 3.6]{CPR}).
-We further examine the case of reduction number three under the assumption that $I$ is integrally closed (Theorem \ref{final}).
+holds if $I$ is either an integrally closed ideal or a Ratliff--Rush closed ideal of height two (\cite{S2, I}).
+Thus, Theorem \ref{thm2} also provides a deeper understanding of a result of Corso-Polini-Rossi (\cite[Theorem 3.6]{CPR}).

 The remainder of this paper is organized as follows.
 In Section \ref{section2}, we construct a graded filtration and establish Theorem \ref{thm1}.
-In Section \ref{section3}, we demonstrate the application of Theorem \ref{thm1} to the Sally module, which describes a correction term of the Hilbert function, and prove Theorem \ref{thm2}.
+In Section \ref{section3}, we demonstrate the application of Theorem \ref{thm1} to the Sally module and prove Theorem \ref{thm2}.
+We further examine the case of reduction number $3$ under the assumption that $I$ is integrally closed (Theorem \ref{final}).